As you've undoubtedly heard before, what can't be measured can't be managed! But measuring alumni engagement is a tricky task indeed!

 Event attendance is an indicator of engagement.
 However, there are a few other things to take into consideration.

 Capture how many event attendees are actively participating.
 For example, you could look at who is interacting with your social posts and creating their own content relating to the event.

 Pay attention to alumni who RSVP'd no to the event.
 A no still shows engagement.
 Keep the conversation going with this group.
 Share any post-event content that could interest them and encourage them to come to your next event.

 Value Alumni Creating or Sharing Content Online Over Social Media Likes or Traffic

 You may have a massive following on your social media accounts.
-But this doesn’t necessarily indicate true engagement.
+But this doesn't necessarily indicate genuine engagement.
 Quality beats quantity here.